squeek502/considerveganism.com/README.md

 ## Contributing

-When gathering data, make an effort to only use sources that are either from within the industry itself or are from a unbiased third-party.
+When gathering data, make an effort to only use sources that are either from within the industry itself or are from an unbiased third-party.
 Pro-vegan websites should be avoided when sourcing information.

 Some good sources: